cyniphile/rosalind/blog-post/blog-post.md

     return s.replace("T", "U")
 ```

-Sure, Rust is a lot faster if we compare apples to apples implementations of the same algorithm, but it's not quite fair in this case because you'd never actually use that algo.
-So let's also profile the Python built-in, and also the Rust built-in:
+Sure, Rust is a lot faster if we compare apples-to-apples implementations of the same algorithm, but it's not quite fair in this case because you'd never actually use that such an algo in Python, or Rust (which also has a built-in `.replace`).
+So let's also profile the built-ins as well:

 ``` rust
 // rust built-in